-If a student, after reviewing the handbook is unable to determine an effective response to a question or concern, he/she should contact his/her faculty advisor or chairperson of his/her doctoral studies supervisory committee.
-If the faculty advisor/doctoral chair is not able to provide an effective response to the question or concern, the advisor should contact the Program Coordinator.
+If a student, after reviewing the handbook, is unable to determine an effective response to a question or concern, he/she should contact a faculty member or chairperson of his/her doctoral studies supervisory committee.
+If the faculty member/ chair is not able to provide an effective response to the question or concern, the faculty member should contact the Program Coordinator.
 This line of communication is essential to the effective operation of the program for several reasons.
-First, the program coordinator is neither able nor willing to be advisor to all the students in the program.
-Second, it is essential that the faculty advisor know what the student is doing.
-Bypassing the faculty advisor is likely to cause future difficulties for the student.
-It is also disrespectful to the faculty advisor.
-Third, when the faculty advisor determines the appropriate response to the question or concern, the advisor can use the information for other advisees; thus, this is a parsimonious method of conveying information to students in the program.
+First, the program coordinator is neither able nor willing to be an advisor to all the students in the program.
+Second, it is essential that the faculty know what the student is doing.
+Bypassing faculty is likely to cause future difficulties for the student.
+Third, when the faculty member determines the appropriate response to the question or concern, the faculty member can use the information for other advisees; thus, this is an effective method of conveying information to students in the program.

 It is important for students to understand that faculty members have many professional responsibilities other than teaching.
 These responsibilities consume large amounts of time and, therefore, it is sometimes difficult to contact faculty members.
-However, all faculty members are required to establish, advertise, and keep open office hours per week.
+However, all faculty members are required to establish and advertise office hours per week.
 Faculty members may be contacted during their office hours; however, most faculty members prefer scheduled individual appointments.
 Students are encouraged to ask faculty members what means of communication are most effective and preferred (i.e., email, phone, personal visit, scheduled appointment).